Julian Simpson: Mythos

 The first episode aired on 5 April 2017 on BBC Radio 4 and the second and third episodes aired on the same channel on 25 and 26 April 2018, respectively.
 The cast for the series included Nicola Walker, Tim McInnerny, Jonathan Bailey, Steven Mackintosh, David Calder, Emma Fielding, Hugh Ross, Phoebe Fox, Jana Carpenter, David Holt, Tracy-Ann Oberman, and David Collings.

+A fourth episode, The Village was released after crowdfunding, in April 2026, with Walker, Fox and McInnerny reprising their roles.

 The Lovecraft Investigations

-The Lovecraft Investigations, also known as Mystery Machine, is a podcast made up of four series, each of which is loosely based on stories by H. P. Lovecraft.
-The first series, based on the story "The Case of Charles Dexter Ward", began airing in January 2019 on BBC Radio 4 and ran for ten episodes.
-The second series was based on the novella The Whisperer in Darkness and ran nine episodes with two bonus episodes/teases beginning in November 2019.
+The Lovecraft Investigations, also known as The Mystery Machine, is a podcast made up of four series, each of which is loosely based on stories by H. P. Lovecraft.
+The first series, based on the story The Case of Charles Dexter Ward, began airing in January 2019 on BBC Radio 4 and ran for ten episodes.
+The second series was based on the novella The Whisperer in Darkness and ran for nine episodes with two bonus episodes/teases beginning in November 2019.
 The third series, based on The Shadow Over Innsmouth, ran for eight episodes with three bonus episodes in December 2020.
-In 2023, a fourth series, based on "The Haunter of the Dark", was released.
+In 2023, a fourth series, based on The Haunter of the Dark, was released.
+Crowley, a standalone crowdfunded documentary series about Aleister Crowley was released at the end of March 2026.

 Critical reception for The Lovecraft Investigations has been positive.
 The Verge called the first series "like Serial mixed with True Detective" and it also received praise from The Spectator.